jimareed/docker-deployer/README.md

 # docker-deployer

-Simple webhook listener which will automatically deploy a docker container on {host} running on {port}.  **{host} setup** installs the listener on host server.  **docker hub setup** configures the docker repository to call the listener when a new build is available.
+Simple webhook listener which will automatically deploy a docker container to {host} running on {port}.  **{host} setup** installs the listener on host server.  **docker hub setup** configures the docker repository to call the listener when a new build is available.

 ## {host} setup